 If goat’s cheese isn’t your jam, you can try this pear salad with feta, with blue cheese or with salad cheese.
 They all work!

 But for now, enjoy tucking into a delicious bowl of couscous and pear salad with goat cheese!

 - Optional step: If you have the time and inclination, lightly roast the couscous in a dry pan for a couple of minutes until it turns a light brown and releases its aroma.
 Then move onto step 2.
 Feel free to completely skip this step to save time!

-- Add baby spinach or torn kale leaves, sliced pear and goat cheese to the salad bowl.
+- Add baby spinach, sliced pear and goat cheese to the salad bowl.
 Drizzle over the mixture of maple syrup, balsamic vinegar, olive oil, 2 tbsp water and a generous sprinkle of flaky or sea salt.
-Mix thoroughly and serve.2 handful baby spinach or torn kale leaves, 1 pear, 3 oz goat cheese, 1 tbsp maple syrup, 1 tbsp balsamic vinegar, Flaky or sea salt, ½ tsp olive oil
+Mix thoroughly and serve.2 handful baby spinach, 1 pear, 4 oz goat cheese, 1 tbsp maple syrup, 1 tbsp balsamic vinegar, Flaky or sea salt, ½ tsp olive oil